raksha408/SOC-Threat-Detection-Pipeline/README.md

-# 🛡️ Cloud-Native Threat Detection & Automated Response Pipeline
+#  Cloud-Native Threat Detection & Automated Response Pipeline
 ### A Real-World SOC Analyst Portfolio Project

 ---

+##  Project Overview

+This project simulates an **end-to-end enterprise Security Operations Center (SOC) workflow**, covering the full lifecycle from cloud vulnerability detection to incident containment and postmortem.
+It is designed to demonstrate the skills required for **SOC Analyst I, II, and III** roles.

+**Scenario:** An exposed cloud virtual machine (misconfigured RDP port open to the internet) is detected by a CSPM tool.
+A threat actor exploits the exposure to launch a brute-force attack.
+The SOC detects, investigates, enriches, contains, and documents the incident.

+---

-## 📸 Project Screenshots
+##  Project Screenshots

 ### 1. Live SIEM Detection Rule (Splunk)
 ![Splunk Alert Rule](Screenshots/splunk_alert_rule.png)